Alfred Hitchcock: Early war years

-In September 1940 the Hitchcocks bought the 200 acre Cornwall Ranch near Scotts Valley, California, in the Santa Cruz Mountains.
+In September 1940, the Hitchcocks bought the 200 acre Cornwall Ranch near Scotts Valley, California, in the Santa Cruz Mountains.
 Their primary residence was an English-style home in Bel Air, purchased in 1942.
 Hitchcock's films were diverse during this period, ranging from the romantic comedy Mr. & Mrs. Smith (1941) to the bleak film noir Shadow of a Doubt (1943).

 Suspicion (1941) marked Hitchcock's first film as a producer and director.
 It is set in England; Hitchcock used the north coast of Santa Cruz for the English coastline sequence.
 The film is the first of four in which Cary Grant was cast by Hitchcock, and it is one of the rare occasions that Grant plays a sinister character.
 Grant plays Johnnie Aysgarth, an English conman whose actions raise suspicion and anxiety in his shy young English wife, Lina McLaidlaw (Joan Fontaine).
 In one scene, Hitchcock placed a light inside a glass of milk, perhaps poisoned, that Grant is bringing to his wife; the light ensures that the audience's attention is on the glass.
-Grant's character is actually a killer, as per written in the book, Before the Fact by Francis Iles, but the studio felt that Grant's image would be tarnished by that.
-Hitchcock therefore settled for an ambiguous finale, although he would have preferred to end with the wife's murder.
+Grant's character is actually a killer, according to the book, Before the Fact by Francis Iles, but the studio felt that Grant's image would be tarnished by that.
+Hitchcock would have preferred to end with the wife's murder.
+Instead, the actions that she found suspicious are a reflection of his own despair and his plan to commit suicide.
 Fontaine won Best Actress for her performance.

 Saboteur (1942) is the first of two films that Hitchcock made for Universal Studios during the decade.
-Hitchcock was forced by Universal to use Universal contract player Robert Cummings and Priscilla Lane, a freelancer who signed a one-picture deal with the studio, both known for their work in comedies and light dramas.
+Hitchcock wanted Gary Cooper and Barbara Stanwyck or Henry Fonda and Gene Tierney to star, but was forced by Universal to use Universal contract player Robert Cummings and Priscilla Lane, a freelancer who signed a one-picture deal with the studio, both known for their work in comedies and light dramas.
 The story depicts a confrontation between a suspected saboteur (Cummings) and a real saboteur (Norman Lloyd) atop the Statue of Liberty.
 Hitchcock took a three-day tour of New York City to scout for Saboteur's filming locations.
 He also directed Have You Heard?
 (1942), a photographic dramatisation for Life magazine of the dangers of rumours during wartime.
-In 1943, he wrote a mystery story for Look magazine, "The Murder of Monty Woolley", a sequence of captioned photographs inviting the reader to find clues to the murderer's identity; Hitchcock cast the performers as themselves, such as Woolley, Doris Merrick, and make-up man Guy Pearce.
+In 1943, he wrote a mystery story for Look, "The Murder of Monty Woolley", a sequence of captioned photographs inviting the reader to find clues to the murderer's identity; Hitchcock cast the performers as themselves, such as Woolley, Doris Merrick and make-up man Guy Pearce.